 Kathmandu is famous for its decorative display of rich cultural and historical artifacts across its three holy cities: Kathmandu, Bhaktapur, and Patan.
 The essence and aura of these three cities deliver the best of Hinduism and Buddhism.
 It is a world filled with temples, palaces, and people all around.
 Religious shrines like the Pashupatinath, Swayambhunath and Boudhanath and architectural masterpieces like the Kathmandu, Bhaktapur and Patan Durbar squares reflect the rich architectural and cultural heritage of Nepalese people.
 Millions of tourists and pilgrims wander through the windings of these cities – some searching for the beauty of life and some the meaning of life.
 Let’s see if you can find yours.

-With plenty of knows how about the Nepalese, today we will head for the main rendezvous.
-On our way to Aarughat- a small town in Gorkha around 130 Km from Kathmandu, you will see more of the Nepali style.
+Today we will head for our great adventure.
+On our way to Aarughat / Soti Khola - a small town in Gorkha around 130 Km from Kathmandu, you will see more of the Nepali style.
 Our highways are full of settlement and the inhabitants change according to geography.
-After nearly 6 hours of drive, half of which is on off-road – we will be left with some time to stroll the town of Arughat and get to know the town at close quarters.
+After nearly 7 hours of drive, we will reach the small town Soti Khola.

-The journey from Labunensi to Jagat goes along the banks of Budhi Gandaki, ravines and plenty of uphill and downhill trail.
-Travelling through Machha Khola village, and then through the narrow rail to Tharo Khola, we reach Tatopani on our way passing through some hot water springs.
+The journey from Machhakhola to Jagat goes along the banks of Budhi Gandaki, ravines and plenty of uphill and downhill trail.
+Trekking through the narrow rail to Tharo Khola, we reach Tatopani on our way passing through some hot water springs.
 The journey is enticing as we the terrain continues changing sometimes taking through steep uphill and sometimes on the banks of the river and sometimes over it through high suspension bridges.
 The journey from Tatopani to Doban takes us through a cluster of well-crafted stone staircases and then from Yaru Khola to Tharo Bhanjyang are some experience of local craftsmanship.
 And at the end of the day, we will reach the beautiful village of Jagat- resting here for the night.

 We start today's journey by climbing over a rocky ridge to Salleri, then descend to Setibas.
 From than till Ghatta Khola, the walk is easy.
 At the end of it, we cross over a long suspension bridge and then trek up to the famous Gurung village of Filim.
 From here till the trek is flat till Ekle Bhatti providing ample of opportunity to enjoy the surroundings.
 From here the trail becomes narrow, steep and crisscrosses the Budhi Gandaki River several times.
 As we approach near we enter a wide valley that leads into bamboo forests and which leads us to the village of Deng.
 Here we will stay for the night.